Content Navigation

 Documents used along the form

-• Form 1040: This is the standard individual income tax return form used by all taxpayers.
-Schedule C is filed as part of Form 1040, detailing business income and deductions.
+• Form 1040: This is the individual income tax return form.
+Schedule C is attached to this form to report business income or loss.

 Similar forms